 This Section relates to trusts that are Investment Entities.
-Trusts that are NFFEs do not have any reporting obligations themselves although any Financial Institution that holds a Financial Account for such a trust which has a Specified Person as a Controlling Person will need to report the information as set out in Section 11.
+Trusts that are NFFEs (other than Direct-Reporting NFFEs) do not have any reporting obligations themselves although any Financial Institution that holds a Financial Account for such a trust which has a Specified Person as a Controlling Person will need to report the information as set out in Section 11.

 The Equity Interest in the trust is the Financial Account.
-The Financial Account comprises all of the property which is subject to the trust.
-This will include underlying companies and other assets owned by the trust.
-The Financial Account is a Reportable Account if any of the persons set out in 7.1 are Specified Persons.
+The Financial Account will depend on the nature of the trust and the relationship between the trust and the account holder.
+In determining the value of the Financial Account consideration must be given to the value of all of the property which is subject to the Financial Account.
+This will include underlying companies and other assets owned by the trust in relation to the equity interest of the account holder.

-Where any of the trust property is a non-financial asset, such as real estate which is considered to be a non-financial asset under the US Treasury Regulations, this asset should be included in the Reportable Account (unless the majority of the trust income is derived from such non-financial assets in which case the trust is not an Investment Entity).
+Where any of the trust property is a non-financial asset, such as real estate which is considered to be a non-financial asset under the US Treasury Regulations, the value of this asset should be included in the valuing the Reportable Account where it forms part of the account holder's equity interest in the trust.

-Exempt products can be excluded from the Reportable Account but can be included if it is easier to do so due to the record keeping procedures of the trustee.
+Exempt Products can be excluded from valuing the Reportable Account where they form part of the account holder's equity interest in the trust but can be included if it is easier to do so due to the record keeping procedures of the trustee.